avocado-framework/avocado/docs/source/guides/contributor/chapters/plugins.rst

   ]

-The setuptools entry point namespace is composed of the mentioned prefix ``avocado.plugins.``, which is is then followed by the Avocado plugin type, in this case, ``job.prepost``.
+The setuptools entry point namespace is composed of the mentioned prefix ``avocado.plugins.``, which is then followed by the Avocado plugin type, in this case, ``job.prepost``.

 Inside Avocado itself, the fully qualified name for a plugin is the plugin